techwwwyzzerd/simple_site/pages/contact.md

 ---
 layout: page
-title: Making a jekyll-free site
+title: Contact Me
-description: Making a GitHub Pages site without Jekyll.
+description: Ways to reach Brandon Rosbrook.
 ---

 If you want a plain website without all of this